Love for Sale (Tony Bennett and Lady Gaga album): Background

-Tony Bennett and Lady Gaga first met in 2011 at the Robin Hood Foundation gala in New York City.
+Love for Sale is a follow-up to Cheek to Cheek (2014), Tony Bennett and Lady Gaga's first collaborative album.
+Bennett and Gaga first met in 2011 at the Robin Hood Foundation gala in New York City.
 After that, Bennett asked Gaga to sing a duet with him on his album Duets II, so they recorded the song "The Lady Is a Tramp".
-The next year, he confirmed to Rolling Stone that Gaga wanted to record a jazz album with him.
-The recording happened between June 2013 and early 2014.
-Cheek to Cheek was released in September 2014 and debuted atop on the US Billboard 200, with 131,000 copies sold in its first week.
-It received generally positive reviews, winning a Grammy Award for Best Traditional Pop Vocal Album at the 57th Annual Grammy Awards.
-Bennett told Billboard that they were inspired by Porter's 1936 musical, Red, Hot and Blue, for a possible sequel to Cheek to Cheek.
+The next year, he confirmed to Rolling Stone that Gaga wanted to record a jazz album with him; he then recorded said album Cheek to Cheek between June 2013 and early 2014.
+After debuting atop of the US Billboard 200, with 131,000 copies sold in its first week, Bennett told Billboard that they were inspired by Porter's 1936 musical, Red, Hot and Blue, for a possible sequel to Cheek to Cheek.
 He also said: "we're gonna do two albums in a row with her [Gaga].
 We'll have to try and do that as soon as possible, just as a follow-up for a second album."
 Upon the announcement of Love for Sale, on August 3, 2021, Gaga commented on Twitter:

-In 2016, Bennett was diagnosed with Alzheimer's disease, which resulted in him being a "considerably more muted presence during the recording of the new album", which was later announced to be his final one.
-In an article at The Wall Street Journal, Marc Myers wrote that "Bennett appears a bit detached when he isn’t singing" in behind-the-scenes videos of the album, but Gaga explained, "as soon as the music started, Tony knew exactly where he was".
+Love for Sale was announced to be Bennett's final album, following his diagnosis of Alzheimer's disease in 2016.